lowRISC/opentitan/doc/guides/getting_started/src/README.md

 However, as the container option is currently experimental, we recommend following the steps below to build manually if you plan on being a long-term user or contributor for the project.

 Our continuous integration setup runs on Ubuntu 20.04 LTS, which gives us the most confidence that this distribution works out of the box.
-We do our best to support other distributions, but cannot guarantee they can be used "out of the box" and might require updates of packages.
+We do our best to support other distributions, but cannot guarantee they can be used "out of the box" and they might require updates of packages.
 Please file a [GitHub issue](https://github.com/lowRISC/opentitan/issues) if you need help or would like to propose a change to increase compatibility with other distributions.

 You will need at least **7GiB of available RAM** in order to build the Verilator simulation.